HunterCartier702/RHCSA-Home-Lab/README.md

 SGID        User executes file w/      Files created in directory get the
             perms of group owner       same group owner

-Stickybit   No meaning                 Prevents users from deleting fies from
+Stickybit   No meaning                 Prevents users from deleting files of
                                        other users
 ```